Marilyn Manson: Relationships

-Manson is heterosexual.
-He was engaged to actress Rose McGowan from February 1999 to January 2001.
-McGowan later ended their engagement, citing "lifestyle differences."
+Manson was engaged to actress Rose McGowan from February 1999 to January 2001.
+McGowan later ended their engagement, citing "lifestyle differences".

 Manson and burlesque dancer, model, and costume designer Dita Von Teese became a couple in 2001.
 He proposed on March 22, 2004, and they were married in a private, non-denominational ceremony officiated by Chilean film director Alejandro Jodorowsky.
 On December 30, 2006, Von Teese filed for divorce due to "irreconcilable differences".
 Von Teese also eventually stated she did not agree with Manson's "partying or his relationship with another girl".
 Manson's "heavy boozing" and distant behavior were also cited as cause for the split.
 A judgment of divorce was entered in Los Angeles Superior Court on December 27, 2007.

 Manson's relationship with actress, model, and musician Evan Rachel Wood was made public in 2007.
-They reportedly maintained an on-again, off-again relationship for several years.
+They maintained an on-again, off-again relationship for several years.
 He proposed to Wood during a Paris stage performance in January 2010, but the couple broke off the engagement later that year.

 In the March 2012 issue of Revolver magazine, American photographer Lindsay Usich was referred to as Manson's girlfriend.
 The article referenced a new painting by him featuring her.
 Usich is credited as the photo source for the cover art of Manson's 2012 album, Born Villain.
 It was later confirmed that the two were romantically involved.
 In February 2015, Manson told Beat magazine that he is "newly single".

 In October 2020, Manson revealed in an interview with Nicolas Cage on ABC News Radio that he was married in a private ceremony during the COVID-19 pandemic.
 The person he married was revealed to be Usich after she changed her social media name to "Lindsay Elizabeth Warner".

 Manson is the godfather of Lily-Rose Depp.